So You Want Pictures – Africa

 She who can paint a masterpiece, or who can write a book that will influence millions, deserves the admiration and plaudits of mankind; but she who rears successfully a family of healthy, beautiful sons and daughters, whose immortal souls will exert an influence throughout the ages long after paintings shall have faded and books and statues shall have decayed or have been destroyed, deserves the highest honor that man can give, and the choicest blessings of God. ___David O’ McKay

 From, Elder Douglas

 Our first Couples Conference was in Beautiful Margate, South Africa.

 Our Second Couples Conference was held at Tembe Elephant Lodge

 We saw a herd of Elephants in front of us.
 The driver stopped and one huge Elephant started coming to investigate us.
-The driver in a hush voice said, “Be quite and still.”
+The driver in a hushed voice said, “Be quiet and still.”
 He also told us the warning signs an elephant will do before attacking.

 One more Couples Conference before being transferred four hours inland to Newcastle, South Africa.

 We were privileged to watch the Drakensberg Boys’ Choir perform, a real treat.